mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/hello-oauth2/_index.md

 ### Configuring OAuth2

 `/hello-oauth2 configure` sets up the Google OAuth2 credentials.
 It accepts two string flags, `--client-id` and `--client-secret`.
-Submit will require an Admin token to affect the changes.
+Submit will require an user access token to affect the changes.

 ```json
 {